 Posted By Author on October 5, 2021

 Charleston GI is proud to provide a higher standard of caring – every patient, every procedure.
 In addition to diagnosing and treating a wide range of digestive tract conditions, our specialists are committed to your comfort.
+Open 5 days a week in 4 locations throughout the Charleston area, your gastroenterology appointment could be any simpler.
+Plus, no referral is ever needed!

-We have designed our offices to put patients at ease, ensuring you feel relaxed the moment you walk through our doors.
+At Charleston GI, we have designed our offices to put patients at ease, ensuring you feel relaxed the moment you walk through our doors.
 Knowing what to expect before your first gastroenterology appointment helps, too, so we have provided some details here!

 The goal of your first appointment is to learn more about you – including your medical history and your symptoms.